technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Configure a chat widget in Dynamics 365 Customer Service.md

     - Select **Next**

-    ![A screenshot of a chat Description automatically generated](./media/media16/image15.png)

 6. On the **Color Settings** page, select the **Cobalt** theme and then select **Next**.
 7. Select **Next** on the **Header** page.
 8. On the **Chat Widget** page, leave the details as it is.
 Enable the